 Fort Lauderdale Beach is also home to the Hang Loose Surf School.
 Visit to check learning how to surf off your bucket list.

 Known as “The Heart of the Gold Coast,” Pompano Beach is one of the most popular beaches in Broward County.
 Located between West Palm Beach and Miami, Pompano Beach is a lovely place for a South Florida beach vacation.
 Around the shores, you’ll find restaurants serving fresh seafood, small cafes with perfect cups of coffee, and loads of shopping.

-Pompano Beach is also famous for its fishing pier.
+Among the coolest places to see in Pompano Beach is its fishing pier.
 The pier extends over 920 feet over the ocean.
-Visitors from all over the Sunshine State descend on this popular beach spot to fish for both sport and leisure.
+Visitors from all over the Sunshine State descend on this popular spot to fish for both sport and leisure.

 Diving and snorkeling along the vibrant coral reef are amongst the most popular activities in Lauderdale-by-the-Sea.
 You’ll get up close and personal with tropical fish, lobster, and nurse sharks.
 If you’re a diver and would like to explore under the sea, Lauderdale-by-the-Sea is an excellent option.
 There are plenty of dive options here, including an artificial reef.

 Once you’re done exploring underwater, you can enjoy any of the various restaurants and bar and grill locations while still enjoying the views.
 The 24-hour pier, Anglins Fishing Pier, is a popular hang-out spot for locals and travelers alike.

 Looking to squeeze a little nature into your vacation?
 Scoot up to Hugh Taylor Birch State Park.
 Located just north of Central Beach, this beautiful state park is open daily from 8 am to 7 pm.
 The park offers ranger-guided walks and live animal presentations.